Section I: PROCEDURE TO BECOME AN APPROVED VENDOR

 - Space availability

 New Applicant or Non- Member Application Fee $10 per season year (required of all vendors)

 1/2 space $15 per week

 full space $26 per week

 NON MEMBERS add $5.00 per space per week.

 Section IV: NON-AGRICULTURAL PRODUCTS including Wild-Caught Fish, Arts & Crafts, Cottage Industry Products, Processed Foods, Services

-3) Fish mongers who catch their own fish are preferred.
-Fish vendors may be required to provide weekly landing receipts.
+- Fish mongers who catch their own fish are preferred.
+Fish vendors are required to provide weekly landing receipts.

-4) Fish mongers who broker their products may be required to provide wholesale receipts of their products on demand by the Market Manager.
+- Fish mongers who broker their products are required to provide wholesale receipts of their products and must display signage informing customers that product is brokered.